North Coast Trail

 In the event of inclement weather preventing a crossing to Cape Wrath it is possible to take a local walk around the Durness Circuit at the western end of the town adjacent to Balnakeil.
 Overnight at Durness.

-Congratulations – you have completed The North Highland Adventure!
+Congratulations – you have completed The North Coast Trail!
 Depart Durness by public bus transport to Lairg and on by rail for homeward travel via Inverness.

 Prices from – £940 per person

 Single supplement – On request

 - 8 nights’ accommodation for 2 people sharing in quality B&Bs, guest houses, inns and hotels.
 All rooms en-suite or private facilities.